sayyes304/ieeeismarwebsite/2025/contribute/posters.md

 ## Poster Submissions

 We welcome paper submissions of **2 pages,** only papers. including the list of references, in the VGTC conference template.
-Detailed submission guidelines are available here.
+Detailed submission guidelines are available here (TBD).
 Poster papers will be reviewed based on the extended abstract, which can contain smaller contributions, late-breaking developments, or in-progress work.

 ISMAR considers poster papers of 2 pages to be **non-archival**.
 This means that authors of 2-page poster papers can resubmit more extended versions of their accepted work, with additional details, at later ISMAR conferences.
 All paper submissions must be in English and **left blind for review.**